mitou/jr.mitou.org/english/index.md

   <p>Creators who have shown their outstanding performance during Mitou Junior program get an outstanding performance award.
 The award is highly recognized for Admissions Office of several universities, including <a href='https://www.sfc.keio.ac.jp/en/' target='_blank' rel='noopener'>Keio University SFC</a> and <a href='https://www.tmu.ac.jp/english/index.html' target='_blank' rel='noopener'>Tokyo Metropolitan University</a>.</p>

   <h2>Projects Showcase</h2>
-  <p>Over 100 projects (applications) are submitted to our Mitou Junior program every year.
-And approximately 10-13% of them are accepted.
-Examples of the projects accepted and boosted by our program are as follows.</p>
+  <p>Over 100 projects (applications) are submitted to our Mitou Junior program every year, and approximately 10-13% of them are accepted.</p>
+  <p>Example projects, accepted and boosted by our program, are as follows.</p>

   <div class="project-showcase-list">
     <a href='https://visi.dev/' class="project-showcase project-one" target="_blank" rel='noopener'>